Explore the many facets of Dr. Arnold O. Beckman’s life and career in science, and join us in creating an understanding of his legacy.

 How can we effectively understand the legacy of a man whose work affected so many aspects of scientific life?

 The Beckman Legacy Project aims to deepen our understanding of Beckman’s historical significance and to draw others into exploring his legacy with us.
 Our working group uses methods in science studies and multimedia storytelling to engage with the human dimensions of the science that Beckman cultivated.
-Over the course of this project we’ve produced a biographical film, a digital collection of Beckman’s papers, original scholarly research, and a museum interactive display.
+Over the course of this project we’ve produced a biographical film, a digital collection of Beckman’s papers, an interactive exploration of groundbreaking scientific instruments, original scholarship, and a museum interactive display.

 The Instrumental Chemist: The Incredible Curiosity of Arnold O. Beckman